FrozenNode/Laravel-Administrator/docs/installation.md

 <a name="model-config"></a>
 ## Model Config

 Any Eloquent model (or any object that ultimately extends from an Eloquent model) can be represented by a model configuration file.
-These files can be kept anywhere in your application directory structure and you provide the path to their location in the main `administrator.php` config.
+These files can be kept anywhere in your application directory structure and you provide the path to their location in the main `administrator.php` config (via the `model_config_path` option).
 The names of these files correspond to the values supplied in the `menu` option in the `administrator.php` config.

 There are several required fields that must be supplied in order for a model config file to work.
 Apart from that you can also define a number of optional fields that help you customize your admin interface on a per-model basis.
 For instance, if one of your models needs a WYSIWYG field, you'll probably want the edit form to be wider than the default width.
 All you would have to do is set the `form_width` option in that model's config.

 > For a detailed description of all the model configuration options, see the **[model configuration docs](/docs/model-configuration)**

+<a name="settings-config"></a>
+## Settings Config

+Settings configuration files help you manage administrative options that aren't necessarily best represented by an Eloquent model.
+These files can be kept anywhere in your application directory structure and you provide the path to their location in the main `administrator.php` config (via the `settings_config_path` option).
+The names of these files correspond to the values supplied in the `menu` option in the `administrator.php` config.

+There are several required fields that must be supplied in order for a settings config file to work.
+Apart from that you can also define a number of optional fields that help you customize your settings page.

+> For a detailed description of all the settings configuration options, see the **[settings configuration docs](/docs/settings-configuration)**